 Their lives are further harassed as Sam masquerades as a student at the college to conceal his identity from the police investigating the theft.
 The consequences are disastrous.

-A far cry from the Doctor films on which it’s obviously modelled, it’s a sight better than its awful sequel, Dentist on the Job (1961).
+It’s a far cry from the Doctor films on which it’s obviously modelled, but it’s a sight better than its awful sequel, Dentist on the Job (1961).